junegunn/fzf/README.md

 find * -type f | fzf > selected
 ```

-Without STDIN pipe, fzf will use the find command to fetch the files' list, excluding hidden ones.
+Without STDIN pipe, fzf will use find command to fetch the list of
+files excluding hidden ones.
 (You can override the default command with
 `FZF_DEFAULT_COMMAND`)

 ```sh